-First is the rather narrow racial consideration that Judge Hastle is a Negro.
-Judge Hastie concluded the defendants whose appeal was brought before him had been convicted in violation of the most elementary rules of evidence familiar in American jurispruthat it is not presumptuous to speculate that the highestplaced Negro jurist in the land, faced with the complete absence of evidence in this anti-Communist case, might easily have thought back to the thousands of cases in which Negro defendants have been railroaded to jail, or death, without evidence or cause, and with only the aroused anti-Negro hysteria of the sur-rounding community to sustain the trumped-up verdict.
+First is the rather narrow racial con-sideration that Judge Hastie is a Negro.
+Judge Hastie concluded the defendants whose appeal was brought before him had been convicted in violation of the most elementary rules of evidence familiar in American jurisprudissent.
+We think, therefore, that it is not presumptuous to speculate that the highest-placed Negro jurist in the land, faced with the complete absence of evidence in this anti-Communist case, might easily have thought back to the thousands of cases in which Negro defendants have been railroaded to jail, or death, without evidence or cause, and with only the aroused anti-Negro hysteria of the sur-rounding community to sustain the trumped-up verdict.

-While justice should be color-blind, it is also true that judges are all too human, as Judge Hastie himself remarked in his dissent.
-We think, therefore,
+While justice should be color-blind, it is also true that judges are all too human, as Judge Hastie himself remarked in his